CIOs and Bow Ties

 How to Make Intelligent Decisions About Your Wealth with Frazer Rice

 In this episode, we interview Frazer Rice, former advisor with Wilmington Trust and author of Wealth, Actually.

 Listeners will learn:

-This material is provided for informational purposely only and is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
+This material is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
 The views and strategies described may not be suitable for all investors.
 Past performance is no guarantee of future results.
 Investments will fluctuate and when redeemed may be worth more or less than when originally invested.
-You cannot invest directly in an index.
-The opinions expressed are subject to change as subsequent conditions vary.
-Advisory services offered through ACG Investment Management, LLC or ACG Wealth Inc. ACG Investment Management is an affiliate of ACG Wealth Inc.
+Please note inferences made are not based on any client’s experience or an endorsement of advisory services offered through ACG Investment Management, LLC or ACG Wealth Inc. ACG Investment Management is an affiliate of ACG Wealth Inc.